 Facebook is not open-source software.
 The algorithms and codes running on its servers, handling user's video upload are unclear.
 Many have complained about their videos not getting uploaded, so this might as well be a bug in Facebook servers.
 There are a few workarounds (of the fault is from Facebook) at the end of the next section.

 Facebook doesn't seem to be doing anything about this issue –irrespective of the fact that many users have complained.
-However, there are a few things to try if your video gets stuck during upload.
+However, there are a few things to try if your video not uploading to facebook.

 1. Check for the network connection

 Browsers and Facebook may have connection timeouts.
 Downloads work differently from your normal surfing (i.e. just opening web pages).
 If you have a poor internet connection, your connection might be broken after some time (timeout).
 Go to your browser settings and find the connection timeout setting and see if you can modify it then try uploading your video again.

 Facebook shows no error messages to users when uploading videos.
 If your video format is unsupported by Facebook, Facebook may fail silently.